Ground Cover Plants

 Ground Cover Plants carpet the ground in a thick layer of foliage, branches, and flowers.
 They choke out weeds by shading the soil.
 A weed would have to climb its way through lots of dense foliage to get a ray of sunshine.
 Most weeds are not up to the task.

-Ground Cover Plants also tend to take over the soil with their roots; This makes it tough for a new weed to gain any foothold.
+Ground Cover Plants also tend to take over the soil with their roots; This makes it challenging for a new weed to gain any foothold.
 It also makes ground covers excellent for erosion control, a must on any sloping area of the yard.

 The best part of all is that, while the ground cover plant is doing all this work for you, it also plays nice with other plants in the garden.
 Where a spreading weed would damage your favorite rhododendron or rose, a ground cover will protect the soil without harming those beautiful ornamentals.
 Instead, they will accentuate the feature plant.